elgeeko1/roon-server-docker/README.md

 If you're having network connectivity issues, issues discovering other devices, or issues finding your roon server, try more permissive docker settings.
 Add one or more of the following to diagnose:

-- `--cap-add SYS_ADMIN`: adds broad admin capabilities (mount/namespace/cgroup ops); helps if the container needs OS-level actions blocked by default confinement.
+- `--cap-add SYS_ADMIN` - adds broad admin capabilities (mount/namespace/cgroup ops); helps if the container needs OS-level actions blocked by default confinement.
-- `--security-opt apparmor:unconfined`: disables the AppArmor profile; helps when AppArmor denies access to devices/files (e.g., `/dev/snd`, `/run/udev`) or certain syscalls.
+- `--security-opt apparmor:unconfined` - disables the AppArmor profile; helps when AppArmor denies access to devices/files (e.g., `/dev/snd`, `/run/udev`) or certain syscalls.
-- `--privileged`: grants all capabilities and device access, bypassing LSM confinement; helps confirm isolation is the blocker (USB/udev/network), but use only as a last-resort diagnostic.
+- `--privileged` - grants all capabilities and device access, bypassing LSM confinement; helps confirm isolation is the blocker (USB/udev/network), but use only as a last-resort diagnostic.

 ## Additional functionality

 ### Use USB DACs connected to the host

 Add the following arguments to the `docker run` command:

-`--volume /run/udev:/run/udev:ro` - allow Roon see USB device changes (udev events) `--device /dev/bus/usb` - allow Roon to access USB devices `--device /dev/snd` - allow Roon to access ALSA devices `--group-add $(getent group audio | cut -d: -f3)` - add container user to host 'audio' group
+- `--volume /run/udev:/run/udev:ro` - allow Roon see USB device changes (udev events)
+- `--device /dev/bus/usb` - allow Roon to access USB devices
+- `--device /dev/snd` - allow Roon to access ALSA devices
+- `--group-add $(getent group audio | cut -d: -f3)` - add container user to host 'audio' group

 ### Synchronize filesystem and last.fm timestamps with your local timezone

 Add the following arguments to the `docker run` command:

-`--env TZ=America/Los_Angeles` - set tzdata timezone (substitute yours) `--volume /etc/localtime:/etc/localtime:ro` - map local system clock to container clock
+- `--env TZ=America/Los_Angeles` - set tzdata timezone (substitute yours)
+- `--volume /etc/localtime:/etc/localtime:ro` - map local system clock to container clock

-### Useful docker flags

-- `--detached` – run detached (view logs with `docker logs -f roon-server`)
-- Optional logging limits: `--log-opt max-size=10m --log-opt max-file=3`
-# For syslog: `--log-driver syslog --log-opt syslog-address=udp://localhost:514`

 ## Known Issues